jacobcantwell/amazon-lightsail-minecraft/README.md

 Assuming 730.5 hours per month, prices are in USD.

-### Setup a Windows Lightsail instance
+### Setup an Amazon Lightsail instance

 * Log into your the AWS management console
 * Search for `Lightsail`
 * Select `Create instance`
 * Select the instance location in the region that is closest to your users
+* For Microsoft Windows
   * Under pick your instance image, select `Microsoft Windows`
   * Under select a blueprint, select `OS Only`
   * Select `Windows Server 2019`
-* Select the instance plan based on the requirements table above
-* Identify your instance with a unique name, e.g. minecraft-windows-java-v1 or minecraft-windows-bedrock-v1
-* A best practice is to tag your AWS resources to organize your billing and control
-  * Add a Key-value tags, e.g. Project -> Minecraft
-* Select `Create instance`

-Lightsail will return you to the Instances page and you should see your new Windows Server in a Pending state while it is being created.
-When the server is ready for use, select its name to view its connect details.

-### Setup a Ubuntu Lightsail instance

-* Log into your the AWS management console
-* Search for `Lightsail`
-* Select `Create instance`
-* Select the instance location in the region that is closest to your users
+* For Ubuntu
   * Under pick your instance image, select `Linux/Unix`
   * Under select a blueprint, select `OS Only`
   * Select `Ubuntu 20.04 LTS`
   * Select the default SSH key pair for connecting to your instance
 * Select the instance plan based on the requirements table above
-* Identify your instance with a unique name, e.g. minecraft-ubuntu-java-v1 or minecraft-ubuntu-bedrock-v1
+* Identify your instance with a unique name, e.g. minecraft-v1
 * A best practice is to tag your AWS resources to organize your billing and control
   * Add a Key-value tags, e.g. Project -> Minecraft
 * Select `Create instance`

+Lightsail will return you to the Instances page and you should see your new server in a Pending state while it is being created.
+When the server is ready for use, select its name to view its connect details.

 ### Create Static IP